 Only one image can be transferred at a time.
-To send multiple images at a time, refer to p.87.
+To send multiple images at a time, see p.100.

-- Compatible versions of Photoshop are CS or later. - Transferred images are automatically converted to TIFF images (16bit) to which an ICC profile (p.125) is added.
-The ICC profile contains information about [Preferences] (p.80) or work color space set for each image as described below and the appropriate color information is relayed to Photoshop. - When you quit Photoshop, only the original RAW image remains, and the transferred image will disappear.
-Saving the transferred image as a separate image in Photoshop is highly recommended.
+- Compatible versions of Photoshop are CS or later. - Transferred images are automatically converted to TIFF images (16bit) to which an ICC profile (p.143) is added.
+The ICC profile contains information about [Preferences] (p.93) or work color space set for each image as described below and the appropriate color information is relayed to Photoshop. - When you quit Photoshop, only the original RAW image remains, and the transferred image will disappear.
+Saving the transferred image as a separate image in Photoshop is highly recommended. - For CS4 or later versions of Photoshop, this function is not available if a 32-bit version is not installed.